A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

 Proteinuria (indicative of kidney damage), confusion, fatigue, edema (swelling), nausea, vomiting, and diarrhea.

-In addition, patients with atypical hemolytic uremic syndrome often have an abrupt onset of systemic signs and symptoms such as:
+In addition, patients with the atypical hemolytic uremic syndrome often have an abrupt onset of systemic signs and symptoms such as:

 - Acute kidney failure, hypertension (high blood pressure).